How to Build a Zip Code Polygon Database

 A polygon is a two-dimensional geographical representation that defines the exterior boundary or area of something using a sequence of points and lines.
 They are often used to show the boundaries of cities or buildings on maps.

-• Managing sales or delivery territories: You can easily visualize the areas covered by each postal code, link them to the volume of service, and create relevant area groupings to optimize the capacity of your units, whether they are trucks, cargo bikes, or salespeople.
+• Managing sales or delivery territories: You can easily visualize the areas covered by each zip code, link them to the volume of service, and create relevant area groupings to optimize the capacity of your units, whether they are trucks, cargo bikes, or salespeople.

-• Spatial analysis: It lets you relate postal codes to other spatial features such as factories, shops, parks, water bodies, and so forth.
+• Spatial analysis: It lets you relate zip codes to other spatial features such as factories, shops, parks, water bodies, and so forth.
 For instance, it can help assess insurance risk in relation to the distance to the sea or some other feature.

 Prerequisites